Pagure/pagure/doc/install_milter.rst

     python-pymilter

-..note:: We ship a systemd unit file for pagure_milter but we welcome patches
+.. note:: We ship a systemd unit file for pagure_milter but we welcome patches
         for scripts for other init systems.

-..note:: It also requires a MTA, we used postfix.
+.. note:: It also requires a MTA, we used postfix.

 * Create an alias ``reply``